RENCI/apsviz-timeseriesdb-ingest/README.md

 To add a new source, first create the source meta, and ingest it into the drf_source_meta table by running the following command:

-python ingestTasks.py --inputDataSource xxxxx_xxx --inputSourceName xxxxxx --inputSourceArchive xxxxxx --inputSourceVariable xxxxx_xxxxx --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx --inputLocationType xxxxxx --inputUnits x --inputTask Source_meta
+python ingestTasks.py --inputDataSource xxxxx_xxx --inputSourceName xxxxxx --inputSourceArchive xxxxxx --inputSourceVariable xxxxx_xxxxx --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx --inputLocationType xxxxxx --dataType xxx --inputUnits x --inputTask ingestSourceMeta

 where:
   * --inputDataSource xxxxx_xxx is the data source such as namforecast_ec95d,